Moya/Moya/docs/Releasing.md

 (Note: This document is a reference for people with push access to Moya and to [CocoaPods](https://cocoapods.org/pods/Moya).)

 Releasing a new version of Moya has been automated as much as possible.
-There are a few prereuisite steps:
+There are a few prerequisite steps:

 1. [Generate a GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
 1. Run the following command: `echo "machine api.github.com login you@yourgithublogin.com password THE_BRAND_NEW_TOKEN" > ~/.netrc`.
 This lets the automated release script access the GitHub API authorized as you.